Baibhavi/MiniProject-1/README.md

 # MiniProject-1
-Helps to improve memory, cognitive skills, analytical thinking and problem-solving.
+Improve memory, cognitive skills, analytical thinking and problem-solving with our fun games.